DevScreenInternal/ds-devtools/README.md

 ## About

-This project is a privacy-conscious developer tools application.
-There are lots of great online tools to help us with this, but many of them transmit our data and process the it on a server.
-This can present a security risk.
-By using this (https://devtools.devscreen.io or self-hosted), you can rest assured that your data doesn't leave your computer.
+This project is a suite of privacy-conscious developer tools that doesn't rely on any backend service.
+There are lots of great online tools to help developers with common tasks, but many of them transmit our data and process the it on a server.
+This can present a security risk, especially if the information is not public.
+By using this (https://devtools.devscreen.io or self-hosted), your data doesn't leave your browser.

 ## Contributing & self-hosting

+This is a static single page web application, so there are no backend services or databases needed.
 To run the application:

 1. Clone the repository `git clone https://github.com/DevScreenInternal/ds-devtools.git`
 1. `cd ds-devtools`